(888) 552-6760 SCHEDULE AN APPOINTMENT

 How colon polyps are diagnosed

-Doctors can diagnose colon polyps by using a screening test for colorectal cancer.
-Expert groups recommend that everyone with an average risk of developing colorectal cancer undergo screening regularly, beginning between the ages of 45 and 50 and continuing through age 75.
+Doctors may diagnose colon polyps by using a screening test for colorectal cancer.
+Expert groups recommend that everyone with an average risk for developing colorectal cancer undergo screening regularly, beginning between the ages of 45 and 50 and continuing through age 75.
 Between ages 75 and 85, the doctor can help patients decide whether it would be beneficial to continue screening.
 Patients who are older than 85 no longer need to receive colorectal cancer screening.

 • Hereditary colorectal cancer syndromes run in the family, including Lynch syndrome, and familial adenomatous polyposis